Enable AccessibilityEnable Accessibility

 Takeda is committed to creating corporate value by developing outstanding pharmaceutical products and conducting corporate citizenship activities.

-Takeda's India CSR report for the period of FY 2019-23, highlights our efforts to support the communities within which we operate and our progress in becoming a more responsible corporate citizen by driving inclusive growth, social equity, and sustainable development.
+Takeda India’s CSR initiatives highlight our efforts to support the communities within which we operate and our progress in becoming a more responsible corporate citizen by driving inclusive growth, social equity, and sustainable development.

 • In FY 20 and FY 21, when the COVID-19 pandemic was alarming, Takeda decided to contribute a significant amount to the PM Cares Fund to support the Government of India in its endeavour to fight against this novel virus.